 If your baby is fussy and has trouble sleeping:

 Some babies are calmed by movement.
 Others need to be kept still and quiet.
 Find out what calms your baby.
 The following may be helpful:

-- Ask another family member or friend to hold your baby for a while if you need help.
-If no one can help, gently place your baby in his crib and leave his room for 5 or 10 minutes.
-Then go back to him and try to comfort him again.
+- Put your baby in a safe place if you need a break.
+Ask a family member or friend to hold your baby.
+If no one can help, gently place your baby in his or her crib and leave the room for 5 or 10 minutes.
+Then go back and try to comfort him or her again.

-- Use a light blanket to wrap your baby snuggly.
-Ask his primary healthcare provider if you do not know how to swaddle him with a light blanket.
-Do not wrap your baby too tight.
+- Use a light blanket to swaddle (wrap) your baby snugly.
+Your baby's healthcare provider can show you how to swaddle him or her if you do not know how.
+Do not wrap your baby too tightly.

 How to feed your baby:

-Ask your baby's primary healthcare provider what type of formula your baby should drink and how much he should drink each day.
+Ask your baby's healthcare provider what type of formula your baby should drink and how much he or she should drink each day.
 If you are breastfeeding, ask how long and how often you should breastfeed.
 Feeding times may be difficult for your baby.
 The following tips may help:

-- If your baby cannot feed well with noise or light, dim the lights in the room.
+- Try to make your baby more comfortable.
+If your baby cannot feed well with noise or light, dim the lights.
 Feed your baby in a quiet place.
-Do not sing or talk to him while he is feeding.

-- Give your baby small, frequent feedings.
-If he becomes very upset and fussy, stop the feeding.
-Help him to calm down and relax, then continue feeding him.
+- Give your baby small feedings often.
+If he or she becomes very upset and fussy, stop the feeding.
+Help him or her calm down and relax.
+Then continue the feeding.

 - Teach another family member or friend how to feed your baby.
 This will allow you to have time to relax and rest if feeding times are difficult.